-Winton, who has since been dubbed the "British Schindler", didn't publicize his efforts, and kept relatively mum about them for decades after the war ended.
-His story touched hearts around the world when, 43 years after the end of the war, the children he saved surprised their savior on live television.
-Decades after this, the story was revived by online publishers, as "video of man surprised by kids he saved during WWII" went viral.
+Winton, who has since been dubbed the "British Schindler," didn't publicize his efforts, and kept relatively mum about them for decades after WWII ended.
+His story touched hearts around the world when, 43 years later, the children he saved surprised their savior on live television.
+Decades after that, the story was revived by online publishers, as "video of man surprised by kids he saved during WWII" went viral.

 Hardly Anyone Knew About His Heroic Efforts Until His Wife Discovered His Secret Nearly Half A Century Later

 Grete wouldn't drop the issue.
-According to Winton's obituary in the New York Times:
+According to The New York Times:

 The BBC Reunited Him With Some Of The Children He Saved On Live TV

-Season 15 Episode 7 of BBC's long-running show That's Life!, which aired on February 28, 1988, reunited Winton with some of the children whose lives he saved.
+The seventh episode of Season 15 of BBC's long-running show That's Life!, which aired on February 28, 1988, reunited Winton with some of the children whose lives he saved.
 He was unaware the people he saved were seated around him in the show's audience, and was overcome with emotion on live TV when the secret was revealed.
 Watch the clip above, and prepare to cry.

 He Forged Huge Amounts Of Paperwork To Get The Children To Safety

 In 1938, Winton, a stockbroker, traveled to Czechoslovakia at the behest of his friend Martin Blake, who worked for the British Committee for Refugees from Czechoslovakia.
-Winton agreed to go because he feared war in Europe was unavoidable, and wanted to do what he could to help.
-Noting the increased danger Jews faced there, and a lack of rescue options available to them in Czechoslovakia, he decided to take action.
+Winton agreed to go because he feared WWII was unavoidable and wanted to do what he could to help.
+Noting the increased danger Jewish people faced there, and a lack of rescue options available to them in Czechoslovakia, he decided to take action.

 Winton initially met with families and their children at a hotel room in Prague.
 When the efforts grew, he and his colleagues opened an office.
 With a lot of help, Winton printed photos of children and petitioned for them to be fostered in England, eventually placing all the children with families.

 However, the Home Office didn't reply in time with visas, so Winton forged them.
-Between March and August '39, 669 children were transported from Prague to London, but rail and sea.
+Between March and August 1939, 669 children were transported from Prague to London, by rail and sea.
 In this period, Winton organized eight train journeys for various groups of children.
 To get the children on the trains, Winton forged travel documents.

 One Trainload Of Children Never Made It To England

-Winton scheduled nine trains to ferry children out of Prague, to London.
+Winton scheduled nine trains to ferry children out of Prague to London.
 Only eight made it out of Czechoslovakia.
-The final trail was set to leave on September 3, 1939, the day Britain declared war on Germany.
+The final trail was set to leave on September 3, 1939, the day Britain declared against Germany.